TheMatjaz/RangeForce/README.md

 pip install Rangeforce
 ```

 or just include the `rangeforce.py` file in your project (copy-paste).
+It's
+self-contained and has no dependencies other than the standard Python library
+(specifically `math`).